Thursday, March 26, 2009

 Bill to preserve human health would also elevate animal welfare

 Thanks to antibiotics, you are 20 times less likely to die from a simple infection in 2009 than you would have been if you had lived before the discovery of antibiotics less than a century ago.
 Penicillin was the first antibiotic to be discovered, and was not even known to be medically useful until World War II.
-Since then, this revolutionary “miracle drug” has saved millions upon millions of lives, but reckless agribusiness policies could render penicillin all but useless if we don’t change our self-destructive ways.
+Since then, this revolutionary "miracle drug" has saved millions upon millions of lives.
+But now, reckless agribusiness policies could render penicillin and other antibiotics all but useless if we don't stop them.

 Phactory Pharming

-Why, you may ask, are farmers feeding antibiotics to herds and flocks of ostensibly healthy animals raised for meat, milk and eggs?
-Well, because they generally start out healthy when they are born, but after spending some time densely packed together in cages or sheds where they get no sunlight, fresh air or exercise, and passing their days wallowing in their own feces, fighting for their little bit of space, and eating food that they were never meant to eat, they tend to get sick.
-So farmers force animals to live in sickening conditions to increase profitability, and put antibiotics in their feed to accelerate their growth and so they won’t all simply die from the infectious bacterial diseases that profligate in these darkened dens of filth.
+So farmers force animals to live in sickening conditions to increase profitability, and put antibiotics in their feed for two reasons: to accelerate their growth, and prevent them from simply dying of the infectious bacterial diseases that profligate in these darkened dens of feculence.
 And then, of course, when animals really do get sick, antibiotics no longer work properly because they've been taking them for so long that their bodies have developed an immunity.

 Ban the Insanity

-For example, studies have found that simply providing animals with a more sanitary environment does at least as much to prevent bacterial infection as the routine administration of non-therapeutic antibiotics, and decreasing population densities on factory farms would reduce the amount of contaminated waste they produce.
-In addition, the unnatural diet fed to farm animals causes them to suffer chronic health problems, so they are summarily given antibiotics as a preventive measure against disease.
-If sub-therapeutic antibiotics are banned in agriculture, farmers will have to provide animals, for all practical purposes, with healthier food and better living conditions based purely on fiscal considerations.
+providing animals with a more sanitary environment does at least as much to prevent bacterial infection as the routine administration of non-therapeutic antibiotics.
+But if sub-therapeutic antibiotics were banned in agriculture and factory farms didn't improve animal welfare, many more of their "livestock" would die before slaughter.
+The industry will therefore have to provide animals, for all practical purposes, with healthier food and better living conditions based purely on fiscal considerations.

-Use the alert from the Pew Charitable Trusts to urge your congressional representative to promote human health and farm animal welfare by co-sponsoring and supporting PAMTA.
+Use this Pew Charitable Trusts alert to urge your congressional representative to co-sponsor and support PAMTA.
 To have the most impact, customize the sample letter using your own words, and follow up with a quick phone call or letter to your legislator.

 I'm not a supporter of Animal Rights, but this time you are indeed right.